 Sunlands Technology Group to Report First Quarter 2023 Financial Results on Thursday May 25, 2023

-/EIN News/ -- BEIJING, May 12, 2023 (GLOBE NEWSWIRE) -- Sunlands Technology Group (NYSE: STG) ("Sunlands" or the "Company"), a leader in China's online post-secondary and professional education, today announced that it will report its first quarter 2023 unaudited financial results on Thursday, May 25, 2023, before the open of U.S. markets.
+BEIJING, May 12, 2023 (GLOBE NEWSWIRE) -- Sunlands Technology Group STG ("Sunlands" or the "Company"), a leader in China's online post-secondary and professional education, today announced that it will report its first quarter 2023 unaudited financial results on Thursday, May 25, 2023, before the open of U.S. markets.

 Sunlands' management team will host a conference call at 7:00 a.m.
 U.S. Eastern Time, (7:00 p.m.
 Beijing/Hong Kong time) on May 25, 2023, following the quarterly results announcement.